 Typically, if you or your spouse has worked and paid taxes for at least ten years, you will be eligible for premium-free Part A. Your premium for Part B, however, will vary based on the total amount of years worked, as well as income.
-You can find out if you qualify for Medicare, and even get an estimate of your monthly premium payment for Part B, by using our Medicare Eligibility Check tool.

 Ensure that your current doctors accept Medicare.

 If you have doctors or specialists that you see on a regular basis, you should make sure that these providers accept Medicare.
 96% doctors accept Original Medicare, and while it is rare for doctors to “opt-out” of Medicare, some specialists–like dermatologists and gynecologists–prefer to treat patients on a private-pay basis.
 If a specialist you see does not accept Medicare, and you are intent on remaining under their care, you may want to consider purchasing additional coverage, such as a Medicare Advantage plan or a Medigap policy.
 If this is not an option, you can at least use this extra time to find a new doctor to resume your care when you begin your coverage under Medicare.